 Who are BCI’s Partners in Mozambique?

-BCI’s Strategic Partner The Cotton Institute of Mozambique (IAM) take a lead role as the implementer of Better Cotton in the country, ensuring that BCI Production Principles are met for all cotton produced by Mozambique.
+BCI’s Strategic Partner The Cotton Institute of Mozambique (IAM) take a lead role as the implementer of Better Cotton in the country, ensuring that Better Cotton Principles and Criteria are met for all cotton produced by Mozambique.

 BCI’s Implementing Partners in Mozambique are concessions that are in most cases ginners.
 According to the country’s legislation, cotton concessions are companies that are given the right by the government to be the sole operator in a given area, where in return they provide farming inputs to the farmers, namely seed and pesticides.
 The country has 14 concessions that are mostly national companies – such as SANAM, SAN-JFS and Mocotex – with few multinational concessions such as OLAM.